Kiel–Flensburg railway: Services

 Trains crossing in Süderbrarup.
 Trains always cross here and in Gettorf.

 In late 2007, the station at Kiel-Hassee was reopened (but 250 meters north of the old location, next to a new shopping mall), as Husby and Kiel-Suchsdorf had been several years earlier.

 In early 2009, the stretch was run by the Regionalbahn Schleswig-Holstein; on 4 April 2009, the line was taken over by the Nord-Ostsee-Bahn, which received the line in exchange for the Hamburg-Kiel line.
 Trains run from Kiel to Flensburg, and additional hourly trains run between Kiel to Eckernförde, offering a half-hourly service between those towns.

 Other developments

 In July 2014, an electronic interlocking was opened at Lindaunis.
 This is controlled from Eckernförde.

 At the timetable change in December 2014, a halt (Haltepunkt) was opened in Kronshagen on the site of a former halt.

 The Kiel-Eckernförde section of the line is included in the Stadtbahn Kiel project, which aims at increased frequencies on local railways around Kiel, as well as connections across the city.
-There are plans to construct a new street-running section from around Suchsdorf station to the University of Kiel, from where trains would then follow Holtenauer Straße to reach the main station in Kiel.
+There are plans to construct a new street-running section from around Suchsdorf station to Kiel University, from where trains would then follow Holtenauer Straße to reach the main station in Kiel.
 Further stations will be (re)opened at Eckernförde-Süd, Gettorf-Süd and Neuwittenbek.